- Set up an A/B test with Optimizely X Web Experimentation

 Watch this video for a quick overview.
 Scroll down for step-by-step instructions.

 Let's get started.

-First, navigate to the Campaign dashboard.
-Click Create new.
+First, navigate to the Experiments dashboard.
+Click Create New.

 Select Experiment from the dropdown.
 Name the experiment.

-Before you can run an experiment, you'll need to implement the snippet and created at least one page and metric in Optimizely X Web.
+Before you can run an experiment, you'll need to implement the snippet and create at least one page and metric in Optimizely X Web.
 This checklist helps you set up Optimizely.
 This experiment design template can help you document and share the details of your experiment.